coq/coq/doc/sphinx/using/tools/coqdoc.rst

   document .
 DVI and PostScript can be produced directly with the options ``-dvi`` and ``-ps`` respectively.
-:TEXmacs output: To translate the input files to TEXmacs format, to be used by the TEXmacs Coq interface.
+:TEXmacs output: To translate the input files to TEXmacs format, to be used by the TEXmacs Rocq interface.